John Andretti: 21st century

-Andretti's run with Roth Racing produced some notable results for the team.
-He qualified 7th at the Texas Motor Speedway race.
-Although he had a great start, he finished 16th.
-He began the race at Iowa Speedway with a rough 23rd position start, but steadily worked his way through the field to capture an 11th-place finish, the best for a Roth Racing machine.
-His final start for the team was at Richmond International Raceway the next week, where he was knocked out by a crash.
-Roth Racing contracted to a single car for the rest of the season and then ceased operations.
-Andretti finished 30th in the 2008 IndyCar points standings.

-In April 2009 Andretti and Richard Petty announced a joint venture with Dreyer & Reinbold Racing, whereby Andretti would return to Indianapolis to drive the No. 43 car in the 93rd Indianapolis 500.
+In April 2009, Andretti and Richard Petty announced a joint venture with Dreyer & Reinbold Racing, whereby Andretti would return to Indianapolis to drive the No. 43 car in the 93rd Indianapolis 500.
 As in his previous two trips to Indianapolis, Andretti did not race the Indy/Charlotte double, and also missed the Southern 500 and the Coca-Cola 600 to prepare for the race.
-Andretti qualified for the race on bump day in 28th, and finished in 19th place, the final car on the lead lap.
+Andretti qualified for the race on bump day in 28th, and finished in nineteenth place, the final car on the lead lap.
 Andretti returned to drive the No. 34 at Front Row Motorsports immediately after the Indianapolis 500, and returned for the Dover 400 in June.

-On March 31, 2010, Andretti announced that he would join forces with Richard Petty and Window World for two events.
+In March 2010, Andretti announced that he would join forces with Richard Petty and Window World for two events.
 The No. 43 returned as the entry, which was backed by Andretti Autosport, owned by John's cousin Michael.
 The team's first race was the RoadRunner Turbo Indy 300 at Kansas Speedway on May 1.
-Andretti qualified 15th but finished 9th, one lap down.
+Andretti qualified fifteenth but finished ninth, one lap down.
 The team also competed in the 94th Indianapolis 500 on May 30.
 After failing to qualify on pole day, Andretti made the race on bump day qualifying 28th for the second consecutive year.
 Andretti crashed out of the race on lap 65, and was credited with a 30th-place finish.

-Andretti ran in the centennial Indianapolis 500, partnered with Window World, Petty, and Andretti Autosport.
-He finished 22nd.
+In 2011, Andretti ran in the centennial Indianapolis 500, partnered with Window World, Petty, and Andretti Autosport, where he finished 22nd.

-Personal life, illness and death
+In 2012, Andretti returned to the Rolex 24 at Daytona with Yellow Dragon Motorsports with support from long-time sponsor Window World.
+His co-drivers were Taylor Hacquard, Anders Krohn and his son Jarett.
+The team retired with engine issues during the overnight hours and finished 50th overall in what ended up being Andretti's final professional race.

+Philanthropy and broadcasting
-Andretti was active in the Central Indiana community.
-Each year during the Brickyard 400 week, he worked up with 93.1 WIBC, and Dave "The King" Wilson, and General Mills to hold the Race for Riley, benefiting James Whitcomb Riley Hospital for Children.

-From 2007, Andretti was a co-host of The Driver's Seat with John Kernan on Sirius Satellite Radio's NASCAR channel 90.
+Andretti was active in the Indianapolis-area community, working with 93.1 WIBC, and Dave "The King" Wilson, and General Mills to hold the Race for Riley, benefiting James Whitcomb Riley Hospital for Children.
+In 2007, Andretti began co-hosting The Driver's Seat with John Kernan on Sirius Satellite Radio's NASCAR channel 90.

+Personal life

-Andretti's son, Jarett, was a USAC sprint car driver and later a driver in the GT4 America Series.
+Andretti's son, Jarett, currently races a GT Porsche in the IMSA WeatherTech Championship with co-driver Gabby Chaves.
+Jarett formerly competed in the USAC National Sprint Car Championship and the GT4 America Series.